keboola/developers-docs/extend/registration/configuration-schema.md

 {: .image-popup}
 ![Generic configuration screenshot](/extend/registration/configuration.png)

-If you define a JSON schema, we are able to display a nice form, and let the user to fill the JSON using a set of defined inputs.
+If you define a JSON schema, we are able to display a nice form and let the user to fill the JSON using a set of defined inputs.

 {: .image-popup}